cisagov/get.gov/pages/help/help_account-management.md

 Not all government services that use Login.gov require this type of verification, but you only need to do it once and it will apply to all government services that require it.
 Read more about [verifying your identity with Login.gov](https://login.gov/help/verify-your-identity/how-to-verify-your-identity/){.usa-link--external}.

-### Update your password
+### Change your password

 Access to the .gov registrar is managed through Login.gov.
-You’ll need to update your password through Login.gov.
-Follow [these steps to update your password](https://www.login.gov/help/manage-your-account/change-your-password/){.usa-link--external}.
+You can [change your password through Login.gov](https://www.login.gov/help/manage-your-account/change-your-password/){.usa-link--external}.

 ### If you delete your Login.gov account